a House for Ronny and Majella

 The volume of the house is partially pushed in the natural slope of the terrain resulting in a front facade that is limited in height.
 The addition of a long horizontal window (fenêtre en longeur) between ground and first floor gives the house a certain lightness as it seems to almost float above its base.
 As a result, the house stands modestly against the backdrop of the landscape.

-Thus half buried in the natural slope of the terrain, the day zone program is situated on the garden floor, the night zone program and entrance on the street side.
+Thus half buried in the natural slope of the terrain, the day zone is situated on the garden floor, the night zone and entrance on the street side.
 The resulting volume is a direct translation of the program.

 The closed nature of the exterior of the house is a nice contrast to the openness of the interior plan.
-The patio on the street side and the fully glazed rear facade ensue a maximum of natural daylight and create a view on the outside space from every room in the house.
+The patio on the street side and the fully glazed rear facade result in a maximum of natural daylight and create a view on the outside space from every room in the house.

 Charmed by its surroundings (Kesselse bergen), the house tries to merge itself in it.
 Since black in a natural setting seemed less intrusive, it was chosen as the main color for the exterior.